 The District, in conjunction with the Social Services Unit of the Carol Stream Police Department, participates in a nationwide program to provide intervention for juvenile fire setting behavior.
 For more information on this program, contact the Carol Stream Police Social Services Unit.

 Residents can arrange for a fire engine or ambulance to visit a block party.
 Firefighters will make an appearance in a District vehicle to present information regarding the apparatus and District services and answer questions.
-Visits must be arranged in advance and are dependent on availability.
+Visits must be arranged at least 2 weeks in advance and are dependent on availability.

 Free station tours are also for groups or individuals.
 Guided tours take you "behind the scenes" of the firefighters' living quarters, apparatus bay, training facilities and business office.
 Tours must be arranged in advance.

 Local businesses or groups can arrange for on-site CPR or fire extinguisher training for a small fee.
 Please contact us for pricing and availability.

 While the District does not offer CPR for individuals, we have provided a list of other local districts that offer these classes.
 Or you can click the Forms tab of our website for this list.